• Link to Facebook

 6. The Government Will Pay Part of the Cost

 Receiving some extra help from Uncle Sam is another reason why homeowners should go solar.
-The good news is the federal government offers a 26 percent tax credit if you start your project in 2022.
-(Yes, a tax credit, not a tax deduction).
+The good news is the federal government offers a 30 percent tax credit (after passing an extension in August 2022).
+And yes, it’s a tax credit, not a tax deduction.
 There may also be some state and local utility incentives depending on where you live.
-The bad news is that after 2023, the residential tax credit drops to zero while the commercial tax credit drops to a permanent 10 percent.
+The residential tax credit drops to 26 percent for systems installed in 2033.
 If you can afford to do it, you should do it now.
+For more information about the business tax credit, Energy.gov has a handy graph that explains the tax credit values over time.

 tax forms